+It is important to protect your internet access at home.
 Setting up the Internet at home has never been easier thanks to user-friendly improvements in hardware and software nowadays.
-However, without the right set up, your home network may be open to nefarious characters who can piggyback off your WiFi, steal your data or worse.
+However, without the right setup, your home network may be open to nefarious characters who can piggyback off your WiFi, steal your data or worse.
 We’ve put together a few tips on changing your network name and password.
-Both highly recommended steps in ensuring you are the only person using your Internet!
+Both are highly recommended steps in ensuring you are the only person using your Internet!

-Your WiFi Router (usually has an antenna) is the device which covers your house in a wireless network so you can connect and share printers, files or use to browse the Internet.
+Your WiFi Router (usually has an antenna) is the device which covers your house in a wireless network so you can connect and share printers, and files or use it to browse the Internet.
 It also doubles as a router meaning it connects to the Internet.
 It comes with a default network name and password which most IT savvy people will be familiar with and could use to access your network.
 You can find yours on a sticker either at the back or underneath the router or in the manual.
-Below are some instructions on changing these default settings.
+Below are some instructions on changing these default settings to help protect internet access.
 They are guidelines and may not work with every router.
 If they aren’t working you may need to call for IT support.

 Finding the IP address of your router